Ross Beach

 Ross Beach (born 1973, New Orleans, LA) is a musician, songwriter and record producer living in Portland, Oregon.
-While attending college in Ruston, Louisiana in the early to mid-1980s, he was a frequent collaborator with a group of musicians who later became known as The Elephant 6 Recording Company, a collective which began an independent record label.
+While attending college in Ruston, Louisiana in the early to mid-1990s, he was a frequent collaborator with a group of musicians who later became known as The Elephant 6 Recording Company, a collective which began an independent record label.

-He is a board member and co-founder of the non-profit, Portland-only music festival PDX Pop Now!
+2004-2009: He was president of the board, festival logistics coordinator, and co-founder of the non-profit, Portland-only music festival PDX Pop Now!.

+2016–present: He is an on-air personality/DJ on KXRY (aka "XRAYFM") radio in Portland, Oregon, hosting the music program "Alive With Pleasure", named after a song by Portland band Viva Voce (band), who had named their song after a Newport (cigarette) advertising campaign.